With the subscription business model, customers or members pay a set amount each week, month or year, and in return, they get a service in exchange.

 That is also about how things get consumed.
 In an ownership model, the interaction between the provider and the consumer is entirely different compared to a model where the provider needs to establish a relationship with the “member.”

-In fact, where a provider that sells a product won’t need to know its customers.
+Where a provider that sells a product won’t need to know its customers.

 The subscription business model to be successful requires an ongoing relationship with continuous feedback from member to the service provider.